adambonneruk/space-cadet-pinball/README.md

 # Space Cadet Pinball (Installer)

+> __Important Note__: This repository uses [Git LFS](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage)

 ## Introduction
 As a software developer I've written lots of code before but I wanted to tackle an interesting problem: _"how do I get pinball onto a relatives PC without giving them complex instructions?"_ and thus the idea of writing an installer was born.
+This repository serves both as a personal tech reference/demo of working NSIS code as well as public solution where anyone can contribute/help out if they have passion for Window's classic Pinball game.

 ### Screenshots